adamgunther1/time_slot/README.md

 #### Environment Variables

-In your .env file, add the following environment variable:
+In your .env file, add the following environment variables:
 ```
 CLIENTID
 CLIENTSECRET